Residential Junk Removal

 Regional & Federal Oversight: EPA Region 1 and RCRA Compliance

-• Universal waste includes batteries, bulbs, and mercury devices
+• Universal waste includes batteries, bulbs, and mercury-containing devices

 EPA New England (Region 1)